phil-opp/blog_os/blog/content/second-edition/posts/10-heap-allocation/index.md

 [virtual DOM library]: https://hacks.mozilla.org/2019/03/fast-bump-allocated-virtual-doms-with-rust-and-wasm/

-While a bump allocator is seldom used as the global allocator, the principle of bump allocation is often applied in form of [arena allocation], which in principle batches individual allocations together to improve performance.
+While a bump allocator is seldom used as the global allocator, the principle of bump allocation is often applied in form of [arena allocation], which basically batches individual allocations together to improve performance.
 An example for an arena allocator for Rust is the [`toolshed`] crate.

 [arena allocation]: https://mgravell.github.io/Pipelines.Sockets.Unofficial/docs/arenas.html
 [`toolshed`]: https://docs.rs/toolshed/0.8.1/toolshed/index.html